 - getting data from a database dialect that can’t stream results

 - including pivoted columns that Looker calculates because the data comes from a database dialect that can’t calculate the pivots

-If you have the permissions and if Looker determines that your entire query can be downloaded, the All Results option will be available in the Download window.
-Otherwise, the All Results option will be unavailable and you can instead use the Custom option to specify the maximum number of rows allowed with your permissions.
+If the All Results option is unavailable, you can instead use the Custom option to specify the maximum number of rows allowed with your permissions.